-A two year project that was funded by Innovate UK’s Long Term Care Revolution SBRI national challenge which aims to revolutionise long term care in the UK through business-led innovation.
+A two year project that was funded by Innovate UK’s Long Term Care Revolution SBRI national challenge which aimed to revolutionise long term care in the UK through business-led innovation.

 What was needed

 The UK’s population is ageing at a rapid pace.
 The Office for Budget Responsibility recognises that by 2065, 26% of the population of England and Wales would be more than 65 years old, up from 18% today.
 With increasing numbers of older adults needing assistance in later life, there is a challenge for society as to how best provide and maintain high quality support, and ensure that people can stay integrated and valued members of their communities.

 Designability was the project lead on a collaborative project, Care at Home using Intelligent Robotic Omni-functional Nodes (CHIRON).
 CHIRON would be used alongside a person’s existing support network and would grow with a person’s needs.
 It would enable people to stay independent for longer, supporting them to undertake their own personal care tasks, remain mentally engaged and generally extend their years of healthy and fulfilling life.